PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/application-test/timeseries-of-app-performance-metrics-for-an-app-test.md

 sidebar_label: Get Timeseries of Application Performance Metrics for an Application Test
 ---

 This API retrieves the Timeseries of the Application Performance Metrics for a particular application test.

-In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
-The availability is 100% when it is 1.
+In the Response section, the availability is 100% when it is 1.
 The graph shows the availability as 0.9 which is close to 1 indicating that the availability is close to 100%.

 The following shows the portions of the UI widget where the data is displayed for this example: